infinum/ngx-nuts-and-bolts/ngx-nuts-and-bolts-docs/docs/services/environment-variables.md

 });
 ```

+This module will provide `EnvironmentVariablesService` and set up a simple loader that uses the values you pass to `withMockEnvironment` method.

-Then, you can importing this module in the `TestBed` for a specific component/service/whatever:
+Then, you can import this module in the `TestBed` for a specific component/service/whatever:

 ```ts title="/src/app/components/foo/foo.component.spec.ts"
 import { TestBed } from '@angular/core/testing';